Top 27 Dog-Friendly Beaches in Washington State

 Ocean City State Park is a dog-friendly area in Washington.
 This park has an excellent beach for pups to explore on a leash.
 The park has campgrounds for tourists to enjoy a relaxing weekend getaway.
 This place has dunes, pine forests, and salt marsh.

-The park allows four-wheel driving on the beach.
-This park also permits horses on the shores.
-There are nearby rentals available for bicycles, umbrellas, chairs, etc.
+The park allows four-wheel driving on the beach and horses on the shores.
+Bicycles, umbrellas, chairs, etc., can be rented nearby.

 14. Birch Bay State Park – Blaine, WA